simonw/s3-ocr/README.md

 ## Creating a SQLite index of your OCR results

-The `s3-ocr index <bucket> <database_file>` command creates a SQLite database contaning the results of the OCR, and configure SQLite full-text search for the text:
+The `s3-ocr index <bucket> <database_file>` command creates a SQLite database containing the results of the OCR, and configures SQLite full-text search against the text:

 ```
 % s3-ocr index sfms-history index.db